YBilodeau/Metabolic-Syndrome-Prediction-Project/README.md

 Cons: Does not consider how many samples are falsely labeled as positive, or false positives.
 It does not penalize type 1 errors.

-In the case of this dataset, we might assume that the consequence for a false negative is that a person is less likely to make healthy lifestyle changes in order to take steps to lower the risk of heart disease and or to prevent type 2 diabetes, while the consequence for a false positive is not likley to have significant negative impact oter than emotional stress.
+In the case of this dataset, we might assume that the consequence for a false negative is that a person is less likely to make healthy lifestyle changes in order to take steps to lower the risk of heart disease and or to prevent type 2 diabetes, while the consequence for a false positive may be stress, but also an increased likelihood healthy lifestyle changes.

 #### **Precision Scores**
 When we want to reduce the number of false positives, we want to improve precision.